cleentfaar/slack/Resources/doc/methods/channels-history.md

 ## channels.history

 This method returns a portion of messages/events from the specified channel.
-To read the entire history for a channel, call the method with no latest or oldest arguments, and then continue paging using the instructions found in the [offical documentation](https://api.slack.com/methods/channels.history).
+To read the entire history for a channel, call the method with no latest or oldest arguments, and then continue paging using the instructions found in the official documentation (link below).

+Link to official documentation: https://api.slack.com/methods/channels.history

 ### Usage